Communion with Jesus

 April 19 | Luke 24:30-32

-“Then it happened when He reclined at the table with them He took the bread, blessed it, and after breaking it, He noticed was giving it to them, and their eyes were opened and they recognized Him, but He vanished from them.
+“Then it happened when He reclined at the table with them.
+He took the bread, blessed it, and after breaking it, He noticed was giving it to them, and their eyes were opened and they recognized Him, but He vanished from them.
 Then they said to one another, “Weren’t our hearts burning in us as He was speaking to us on the road, as He was opening the Scriptures to us?””
 (Luke 24:30–32)

-They’d been walking with him throughout the day and not realized him.
-But when He broke the bread, as in communion, they recognize Jesus, their Lord and God.
-In their grief and confusion, their eyes were opened and they saw Jesus.
+They’d been walking with Him throughout the day and not realized Him.
+But when He broke the bread in communion, they recognized Jesus, their Lord and God.
+In their grief and confusion, Jesus opened their eyes.

 Leave a Reply